 The primary question that most pool owners have is, “How long should I run my pump?”

-NOTE: If your pump is not running, the water from your pool is not being properly circulated or filtered.
+Remember - if your pump is not running, the water from your pool is not being properly circulated or filtered.
 Running the pump and circulating the water is the best way to help prevent problems.

 The job of the filtration system is to remove any undissolved dirt and debris from the pool water.
-While the skimmer basket and the hair and lint basket in the pump all play a role in the filtering of the pool water, the primary element of the system we will discuss here is the filter itself.
+While the skimmer basket and the hair and lint basket in the pump all play a role in the filtering of the pool water, the primary element of the system is the filter itself.
 Consult your pool professional in understanding the role that the skimmer and pump basket play in keeping your pool clean.
 Always consult your owner’s manual for specifics related to the type of filter you have.

 There are three types of filters that are used in swimming pools to remove dirt and debris that enter the water through swimmers and the environment.